vLeov/php-chess/docs/play-like-a-pro.md

 1.e4 e5 is the move that a grandmaster would play.
 As you can see in this example, Chess\Grandmaster could find a response to 1.e4 returning the corresponding game's metadata.

-🎉 Let's put our knowledge of chess openings to the test to beat this grandmaster!
+🎉 Let's now put our knowledge of chess openings to the test.